WHITE-HAT999/testtttt/README.md

 end

 local function start()
-	if siriusValues.releaseType == "Experimental" then -- Make this more secure. if not Pro then localPlayer:Kick("This is an experimental release, you must be Pro to run this. \n\nUpgrade at https://sirius.menu/") return end end
+	if controValues.releaseType == "Experimental" then -- Make this more secure. if not Pro then localPlayer:Kick("This is an experimental release, you must be Pro to run this. \n\nUpgrade at https://sirius.menu/") return end end
 	windowFocusChanged(true)